FAQs

 What does phonemic awareness instruction look like in Once?

 The exercises are demonstrated in videos that can be found in the Curriculum Guide.
-For an example, select “Cycle 10,” and see videos demonstrating “The Slow-Fast Game” and the “Rhyming” task.
+For an example, select “Cycle 10” and see videos demonstrating “The Slow-Fast Game” and “Rhyming” tasks.

-Early segmenting tasks involve students repeating instructors’ segmentation of words that have increasingly complex structures and then progress to students segmenting words that they have only heard “the fast way.”
+Early segmenting tasks involve students repeating instructors’ segmentation of simple words, which have increasingly complex structures and then progress to students segmenting words that they have only heard “the fast way.”

 Once’s rhyming tasks involve onset-rime exercises and are particularly useful in preparing students for reading words that begin with stop phonemes.